 The System currently provides regional wastewater collection and treatment services to the cities of Grand Prairie, Mansfield, Midlothian and Venus, Texas.
 The Contracts allow additional contracting parties so long as the conditions described herein under "SELECTED CONTRACT PROVISIONS" are met.
-The System currently features a 3.0 MGD wastewater treatment plant, that was placed in service in 2002.
+The System currently features a 3.0 MGD wastewater treatment plant, which was uprated to 4.5 MGD in 2023, and which may be uprated again to approximately 6.0 MGD in or around 2025.
+The facility was originally placed into service in 2002.